soxueren/atsd/rule-engine/expression.md

 # Expressions

-Expression is a condition which is entered in the Rule [editor](editor.md) and is evaluated each time a command is received by the window, or removed from it.
+Expression is a condition which is entered in the Rule [editor](editor.md) and is evaluated each time a command is received by or removed from the window.
 For example, the expression **`value > 50`** returns `TRUE` if the newly received value is greater than 50.

-If the expression evaluates to `TRUE`, the window changes status to `OPEN` and creates an alert, followed by execution of triggers such as system command and email notification.
+If the expression evaluates to `TRUE`, the window status changes to `OPEN` and creates an alert, followed by the execution of triggers such as a system command and email notification.
 Once the expression returns `FALSE`, the alert is closed and another set of triggers is invoked.

 The expression consists of one or multiple conditions combined with `OR` (`||`) and `AND` (`&&`) operators.

-The condition can reference fields, apply [functions](functions.md) to them and compare them with operators.
+The condition can reference fields, apply [functions](functions.md) to them, and compare them with operators.

 > Exceptions specified in the Thresholds table take precedence over the expression.